 Okay, really…does life get any better than these two things….cheddar cheese and muffins?!?!?
-Put them together and they make a wonderful side dish, especially for soup on a cold winter day.
+Put them together and they make a wonderful side dish, especially with soup on a cold winter day.
 I think I could make these babies work with just about any supper….they were that good!

 Although, I kept comparing them to Red Lobsters Cheddar Bay Biscuits and so I thought mine needed a little more salt, but they really were perfectly fine the way they were.
 Kaylynn, my 7 yo, kept sneaking into the kitchen after supper for just one more bite.
 And one more bite.
 And one more bite!
-I had to hide one for John because he was working late and missed supper.
+I had to hide one of the cheddar muffins for John because he was working late and missed supper.

 1 1/2 cups flour

 1 cup shredded sharp cheddar cheese

 1 tsp dried onion flakes

 1 tsp dried parsley flakes

 Preheat oven to 375 degrees and prepare a 12-count muffin tin with liners or non-stick cooking spray.
 Combine flour, salt, and baking powder in a large mixing bowl.
 Cut in butter until it’s pea-sized and well incorporated.
 Add in remaining ingredients, except milk and stir to combine.
 Slowly add in milk until mixture is well combined (note: you may not need all the milk or you may need a bit more) and a thick batter is formed.
 Spoon batter, evenly, into 10 muffin holes.

 Bake for 20-25 minutes or until a toothpick inserted comes out clean.
 Cool on a wire rack for 5 minutes and then remove muffins from pan to finish cooling.